Exclusive Webinar: Your NDR is not doing enough! Find out what you need to supercharge it!

 4. Foster a Culture of Resilience

-Use tools to constantly monitor for new threats and update your defenses to match the latest risks and technologies.
+Use tools to constantly monitor for new threats and update your defenses to address the latest cyber risks, ensuring your strategies and technologies are up-to-date.

 The Future of Cyber Resilience